Guide

 How to Verify Your Real Permit Cost Before You Buy Hardware

 Start with your state policy context, but confirm cost and process with your local authority before purchasing a charger.
-The fastest practical workflow is: check AFDC state law context, call your city or county permit desk, and ask each electrician for permit-inclusive scope with inspection assumptions listed.
+The fastest practical workflow is: check state policy context, call your city or county permit desk, and ask each electrician for permit-inclusive scope with inspection assumptions listed.

 If your utility has a service-upgrade workflow, verify that timeline in parallel.
 Utility-side steps can outlast building permit approval and become the real critical path in your installation schedule.